gasparka/thesis/docs/intro.rst

 Objective/goal
 --------------

+Describe the implementation process, so that even if Pyha is not successful something can be learned from it.

 Testing and verifying is hard.
 The goal of this study is to implement experimental Python to VHDL compiler.
 Provide an model and unit test based workflow, where tests that are defined for the